KenHV/kenhv.com/_posts/2024-08-28-securing-a-linux-server.md

 title: "Securing A Linux Server"
 description: "A guide to secure and harden a Linux server install."
 seo:
-  date_modified: 2024-08-29
+  date_modified: 2024-08-30
 ---

 This post goes over the following: adding a non-root user, securing SSH, setting up a firewall (UFW), blocking known bad IPs with a script, hardening Nginx reverse-proxy configs, implementing Nginx Proxy Manager's "block common exploits" functionality, setting up Fail2Ban, and implementing LinuxServer's SWAG's Fail2Ban jails.
 Additional instructions for Cloudflare proxy are provided as well.

 ## Non-Root User

 If you're using a VPS, the default user will be `root`.
-We need to set up a non-root user first.
+The principle of least privilege is a security concept where everything only has access to what it needs.
+To abide by this concept, we need to set up a non-root user.

 To add a new non-root user, run the following command as `root`: